st3w/neo/README.md

 - build-essential: make and g++ are used for compilation
 - libncurses-dev: **neo** uses ncursesw to control the terminal

-You will need to ensure that your C++ compiler supports C++11 and that your autoconf version is at least 2.61. g++ and clang should both work for compilation.
+You will need to ensure that your C++ compiler supports C++11 and that your autoconf version is at least 2.61. g++ and clang++ should both work for compilation.

 A fast terminal emulator such as Alacritty is highly recommended. neo can be a bit of a CPU hog, especially on large screens with slow terminal emulators.

-## Building
+## Building/Installing

 See [doc/INSTALL](doc/INSTALL) for more details.
+Make sure you have read the Prerequisites section and satisified all the requirements.

 First, clone this repository, open a terminal window, and navigate to the repo directory.